Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 If you are one of those people that write hand made binary code, how to add this code to the package ?
 You can still use the boilerplate of the Rust project to do so.
 Well, the `main` function of the Rust project clearly has where to add custom code : `(&Method::GET, "/") => Ok(Response::builder().status(StatusCode::OK).body(Body::from(...))?)`.

-The first thought is to decompile the generated Wasm module to the textual format manually and then add the custom code in the return place.
-If you try to find this place inside the generated Wasm, the work is nearly impossible since the HTTP service's abstraction is enormous in the Wasm code.
+The first thought is to decompile the generated Wasm module to the textual format and then add the custom Wasm code in the return place.
+If you try to find this place inside the generated Wasm, the work is nearly impossible since the HTTP service's abstraction is enormous in the Wasm representation.

 But, we can add a function in the `main.rs` that will contain the custom Wasm code, call this function from the Response body (all this in Rust without complication).
-And then, find for this function in the Wasm binary, adding the custom code.
+And then, find for this function in the Wasm binary, adding the custom code following the previous steps.

 ```Rust
 pub fn template() {